2020 Snooker Shoot Out

 The 2020 Shoot Out (officially the 2020 BetVictor Snooker Shoot Out) was a professional ranking snooker tournament held from 20 to 23 February 2020 at the Watford Colosseum in Watford, England.
 It was the 13th ranking event of the 2019–20 snooker season.
 It was played under a variation of the standard rules of snooker.
 The event was the third of four events sponsored by BetVictor, making up the 2020 European Series.

-The defending champion was Thailand's Thepchaiya Un-Nooh, who defeated England's Michael Holt 1–0 (74–0) in the 2019 final.
+The defending champion was Thailand's Thepchaiya Un-Nooh, who defeated England's Michael Holt 74–0 in the 2019 final.
 In 2020, Un-Nooh was beaten by Peter Lines in the second round.
-For the second consecutive year, Holt reached the final, where he defeated Zhou Yuelong 1–0 (64–1).
+For the second consecutive year, Holt reached the final, where he defeated Zhou Yuelong 64–1.
 There were four century breaks during the event, the highest being a 133 by Thor Chuan Leong.
 There was a prize fund of £171,000, £50,000 of which was awarded to the winner.

-Tournament format
+Format

 The 2020 Snooker Shoot Out professional snooker tournament was held at the Watford Colosseum in Watford, England, between 20 and 23 February 2020.
 It was the 10th edition of the Snooker Shoot Out tournament, the first of which was held in 1990 as the 1990 Shoot-Out.
 The 2020 iteration is the 13th ranking event of the 2019–20 snooker season following the World Grand Prix and preceding the Players Championship.
 Each match in the Snooker Shoot Out is played over a single frame.
 The 2020 event had 128 participants from the World Snooker Tour and additional players were selected as wildcard entries.
 The event was organised by the World Professional Billiards and Snooker Association (WPSA) and the World Snooker Tour.